 While you are in wait for that special someone, take the time to go within yourself to find out what truly attracts you sexually.
 It’s okay to do so.
 If you never take the time to determine what turns you on and gets you hot, then the path to enjoyable sex can become frustrating.

-Spend time with yourself in making lists about what gets you to a point of sexual interest.
+Spend time with yourself making lists about what gets you to a point of sexual interest.
 I suggest that you begin a journal to put all of these thoughts in.
-Recent studies published by Psychology Today suggest that writing out your feelings is a healthy way to deal with stress and pent up frustration.
+Recent studies published by Psychology Today suggest that writing out your feelings is a healthy way to deal with stress and pent-up frustration.
 If you see something in passing or hear something in conversation that makes you feel hot, write it down.

 Also, determine how you feel about viewing yourself sexually and how you view certain sexual acts.
 Is group sex appealing to you?
 Do you have a kinky side?
 What does being sexual mean to you?
 Whatever you discover, don’t feel ashamed to write down the complete truth in your journal; because if you can’t be honest with yourself about your views on sexuality, then you won’t be able to be honest and truly intimate with your future partner.